 It’s possible to visit virtually untouched villages which will truly take you back thousands of years.

 Santo has been well known as a diving destination but is now being discovered anew by families, nature lovers and adventurers.
-With weekly direct flights from Brisbane, you can visit Santo for around $500 return!

 The temperature is in the mid 20’s year round so it’s always perfect, even when it’s raining.
 In ‘winter’ you may want a lightweight long sleeved top in the evenings.